causalNLP/cladder/README.md

 ### Data Usage

+You can download our data either from huggingface (https://huggingface.co/datasets/causalnlp/CLadder), or [cladder-v1.zip](https://github.com/causalNLP/cladder/raw/main/data/cladder-v1.zip) in our repo.

-The data is stored in JSON format, with each element representing a single question.
+In our data, each sample represents a single question.
 Each question has the following fields:

 - `question_id`: a unique (for the file) identifier for the question
 - `desc_id`: a more descriptive identifier for the question (generally not needed)